I recently posted a tweet that created an unexpected enthusiastic response. It read:

 “It’s hard to survive in the jungle if you were trained in a zoo”

-I love using metaphors to try to explain the concepts I work with, especially the difference between complex (jungle) and complicated or obvious (zoo) contexts.
-This is one of several that have emerged over the years.
-I’ve been thinking about why it seemed to resonate so widely.
+I love using metaphors and analogies to explain the concepts I work with, like the difference between complex (jungle) and complicated or obvious (zoo) contexts.
+This is one of several that I’ve played with over the years, and I’ve been pondering why it seemed to resonate so widely.

-I believe this metaphor might also explain all the changes we are now starting to see in organisations: the need for agility and responsiveness, experimenting with new organisational models like holacracy; abandoning performance management to name a few.
+I believe this metaphor might resonate especially with those of us who champion new management and organisational paradigms in the world of work.
+It also speaks to some of the trends we’re seeing: the need for agility and responsiveness, experimenting with new organisational models like holacracy; abandoning performance management to name a few.
 In this post I want to explore the structural differences between a zoo and a jungle, after that we’ll explore other differences such as the nature of change etc.

-Zoos are unnatural, ordered environments where animals are kept in cages for the amusement of others (or sometimes to help preserve the species).
+Zoos are unnatural, ordered environments where animals are kept in cages in order to preserve them, or for the amusement of others.
 In this controlled world, life is predictable … cages are cleaned regularly; animals are fed once or twice a day; the enclosures keep animals apart (much like silos in modern organisations …).
-Zoos are ordered places where animals are categorised and kept according to the species they belong to … all the antelope together, all the primates, all the predators.
-Because of this artificial order, there is no need for animals to be alert and situationally aware as they’d need to survive in the jungle.
-There are no hunter and prey relationships, no competition for resources, so complacency and lethargy soon set in.
-Animals born in captivity, who only know and understand this context will not last long out in the real world.
+Because of this artificial order, there is no need for animals to be alert and situationally aware as they’d need to be in order to survive in the jungle.
+There is no hunter or prey, no competition for resources: complacency and lethargy soon set in.
+Animals born in captivity, who only know and understand this context will not last long in the real world.

 How does this relate to the business world?
 Certainly, in the current global economic climate and with seemingly never-ending disruptions and volatility, the business world is very much a jungle.
-However, the typical large organisation, politics and predatory leadership aside probably more closely resemble a zoo (or at least we try our best to make them so).
-Predictability and homogeneity seem to be the ideal we strive to create in many organisations: controlled environments, people neatly arranged people by function, and preferably all behaving more or less the same (aligned to our list of values on the wall).
-When these silos we create become problematic, our solutions often involve trying to find more effective categories … often simply creating new silos, rather than encouraging a jungle-like and messy web of relationships.
+However, the typical large organisation, politics and predatory leadership aside, probably more closely resembles a zoo (or at least we try our best to make them so).
+Predictability and homogeneity seem to be the ideal we strive to create in our organisations: controlled environments where people are neatly arranged by function and are preferably all behaving more or less the same (aligned to our list of values on the wall).
+When these created silos we become problematic, we try to find more effective categories … often simply creating new silos, rather than encouraging a jungle-like messily coherent web of relationships.

-Our silos (I won’t even mention cubicles!), like the cages in the zoo, is an effort to control behaviour and reduce complexity by creating homogeneity and a closed environment.
-OD & HR professionals spend an inordinate amount of time trying to find new and better ways of categorising, a direct result of which is the so-called “matrix organisation” and linked to that new and better way of incentivising the animals to keep performing because zoos aren’t particularly inspiring places, besides their food and other treats, there’s nothing much to motivate animals to be “engaged”.
+Our silos (I won’t even mention cubicles!), like the cages in the zoo, exist to control behaviour and reduce complexity by creating homogeneity and closed environments.
+OD & HR professionals spend an inordinate amount of time trying to find new and better ways of categorising, a direct result of which is the so-called “matrix organisation”.
+Linked to that are new and better ways of incentivising the “animals” to keep performing because like zoos, many organisations aren’t particularly inspiring places.
+Besides food and other treats, there’s not much else that can motivate, engage or inspire creativity.

-So seductive is the perceived order and predictability of the internal zoos we’ve created, that we attempt to cage our clients as well.
-Most segmentation efforts are all about creating predictable categories that will allow us to predict their buying behaviour, what marketing messages they might respond to and hopefully what will make them loyal to our company.
+So seductive is the perceived order and predictability of the organisational zoos we’ve created, that we attempt to cage our clients as well.
+Most segmentation efforts are about creating simplistic categories that will allow us to predict buying behaviour, what marketing messages will yield the best response and create loyalty programs to lock them in.
 Problem is that clients are jungle creatures, who have an uncanny ability to ignore our categories.
 Again, the typical response is to find new, better categories — maybe segments based not on demographics but on values or behaviour.
-Until that doesn’t work, and we need to find another new set of categories… and on and on it goes.
+Until that doesn’t work anymore either, and we need to find another new set of categories… and on and on it goes.

-If companies are serious about becoming client centric, they are going to have to venture out of their neat and safe zoos and learn how to thrive in the messy jungle, where the customers live.
+If companies are serious about becoming client centric and retaining their talent, they are going to have to venture out of their neat and safe zoos and learn how to thrive in the messy jungle, where talent can thrive and where real customers live.